interuss/tsc/README.md

 The InterUSS TSC will be responsible for all technical oversight of the open source Project.

+## Contributing

+See [CONTRIBUTING.md](CONTRIBUTING.md) for information regarding contributing to InterUSS.

 ## Documents

 * [GUTMA Harmonized Skies 2022 presentation on the Open Source Test Suite](assets/GUTMA_HS22_AnsweringQuestions.md)